lacanoid/datalink/README.md

 This attempts to implement some of the [SQL datalink](https://wiki.postgresql.org/wiki/DATALINK) functionality on PostgreSQL.
 It is very much a prototype and meant for playing around to see if this can be made useful.
 It implements a number of SQL/MED specified datalink behaviours.

+DATALINK is special SQL type intended to store references to external files in the database.
+Only references to external files are stored in the database, not the content of the files themselves.

 The standard states: "The purpose of datalinks is to provide a mechanism to synchronize the integrity control, recovery, and access control of the files and the SQL-data associated with them. "

 Datalinks as defined by SQL/MED should provide:
+- DATALINK SQL type
 - Transactional semantics
 - URL syntax validation
 - Checking if file exists